 We know how to do this and in the coming weeks and months we will begin delivering on our plan to evolve SIMS, turning words into actions that will be visible and available to all SIMS customers.

-This is our SIMS 'Next Gen Project'.
-It is fuelled by your feedback and substantial funding and will allow SIMS to evolve continuously with ever improving capabilities that add value to your investment in SIMS.
+Our 'Next Gen Project' will allow SIMS to evolve continuously with ever improving capabilities that add value to your investment in SIMS.
 It will be delivered seamlessly, without disruption.
 Our investment in the future of school MIS will begin to deliver from Q1 2022.

 We strongly believe that embracing the latest technology and future-proofing the schools' MIS strategy, doesn't have to come with the risks, costs and disruption usually associated with a change of MIS.
 Rather than a painful migration, schools want: